phylotastic/phylotastic/design/popularity_service.md

 ## SOW for basic implementation

 Implement a species popularity service with a public web-services API.
+Popularity will be calculated based on wikispecies usage statistics.
+The code will be developed on a branch of OneZoom with an OS license.
 The basic functionality will be,
-* given a list of species S, to return the popularity index for those species
+* given a list of species S and a number N, to return the N most popular species
-* given a taxon T (specified by otid) and a number N, to return the N most popular species in that taxon
+* given a taxon T (specified by otid) and a number N, to return the N most popular species in T

 The service
+* will return results in JSON
-* will have a WSDL description developed with the NMSU partners.
-* will be registered with the Phylotastic services registry.
+* will have a WSDL description developed with the NMSU partners, who will register it with the Phylotastic services registry
-* will be maintained for a year from the date of completion of this work.
+* will be active for a year from the date of completion of this work
+* will respond with informative error messages to the following input errors
+   * S, N or T is empty
+   * T is not a recognized taxon id or taxon name
+   * N < 1
+   * N > cardinality(S)
+* failure to recognize species in S will not be an error unless the number of recognized species is less than N.

-Develop a public API description that lists the arguments, their domains, and the expected return values.
+Develop public API documentation that lists the arguments, their domains, and the expected return values.
+The documentation will include at least a few sentence describing how popularity is calculated.

-It is recommended, but not required, to use a 3rd-party monitoring service such as UptimeRobot to monitor the service and notify the owners in case of errors.
+It is recommended, but not required, to use a monitoring service such as UptimeRobot to monitor the service and notify the owners in case of a service outage.